FehmiTahsinDemirkan/Mindsite-Case/readme.md

 ### 5. Support for More Than Two Specified File Formats
 Data export operations support JSON, CSV, and XLSX, providing a wider range of choices for file formats.
-References

-Certainly, here's the bibliography in README format:

 ---